maddiewaldie/COEN-174-Project/README.md

 ### Backend

-- Set MySQL credentials in `backend/config.php`
+- Set MariaDB credentials in `backend/config.php`
-- Run the following to create tables in the MySQL database
+- Run the following to create tables in the MariaDB database
 	- Replace `USERNAME`, `PASSWORD`, and `DATABASE` with the appropriate values

 ```